Tender Grilled Beef Tenderloin

 - 4 pound beef tenderloin roast

-- 1-2 Tbs. olive oil, for rubbing the roast
+- 1-2 tablespoons olive oil, for rubbing the roast

 Instructions

 - One hour before you want to grill the beef tenderloin, remove it from refrigeration and uncover.
-Let the tenderloin rest on the counter for one hour before you begin the cooking (grilling) process.
+Let the tenderloin rest on the counter for one hour before you begin the cooking (grilling) process.4 pound beef tenderloin roast

-- If desired, you can go ahead and rub the tenderloin with oil and season with the dry rub, or season with salt and pepper.
+- If desired, you can go ahead and rub the tenderloin with oil and season with the dry rub, or season with salt and pepper.1-2 tablespoons olive oil, for rubbing the roast, 1/4 cup your favorite dry rub seasoning blend

 - Prepare your outdoor gas grill or pellet smoker: Preheat for direct, high heat, about 425-450 degrees F.